DassieTW/ConsumptiveMaterialWebsite/README.md

 # Then IT can access the website by the address below
 https://ptwsiteservice01.pega.corp.pegatron/someKey

-# In intra network, under this folder:
+# In intra network, under this project's folder:
 ```
 cp .env.server /home/it/PEGA_Projects/ConsumptiveMaterialWebsite/.env
 ```